 While a multi-page format may work wonders for some companies and professionals, others may prefer a one-page website to best deliver your branding messages.
 Users often appreciate the pared-down design concept, which delivers important information without all the clutter.
 We’ll cover how to make the sleek and streamlined look work for you with minimal stress and tech expertise.

 Launching a one-page website doesn’t need to be a struggle.
-With so many free design templates, drag-and-drop website builders, and powerful technologies at your fingertips — all of which we’ll highlight below — we’re here to make sure you get started on the right foot.
+With so many free design templates, drag-and-drop website builders, and powerful technologies at your fingertips — all of which we’ll highlight below — we’re here to ensure you get started on the right foot.

-Best for a One-Page Website: Hosting With Free Templates
+Best for a One-Page Website: Cheap Hosting With Free Templates

 To understand website navigation, all you have to do is step outside.
-Traditionally, most sites resemble a tree: a centralized homepage stands as the trunk, with separate pages for a blog, contacts, store, and information about the team spreading out from there like branches.
+Traditionally, most sites resemble a tree: a centralized homepage stands as the trunk, with separate pages for a blog, contacts, online store, and information about the team spreading out from there like branches.

-One-page websites, a more recent design trend, instead consolidate all that information to a single stalk, more comparable to a flower.
-Like a sunflower, that single and scrollable design looms large and brilliantly with added flair like parallax scrolling and other graphics or animations.
+One-page websites, a more recent web design trend, instead consolidate all that information to a single stalk, more comparable to a flower.
+As with a sunflower, that single, scrollable design looms large and brilliantly with added flair such as parallax scrolling and other graphics or animations.

-Whether you’re looking to implement this look through a website builder, WordPress, or any other design platform, you’ll first need to start with a web hosting plan that offers free templates.
+Whether you’re looking to implement this look through a website builder, WordPress, or any other web design platform, you’ll first need to start with a web hosting plan with free templates.
 We’ve created this list of the most affordable, reliable, and easy-to-use hosting services that will help you get started.
 Even better, they connect you to a world of free themes via built-in website builders or simplified WordPress environments.